Investors team up to find path through risky dark pools

 Enforcement actions against global banks that run dark pools have raised awareness of potential conflicts of interest.
 The UK's FCA markets watchdog warned in July that "many" banks and brokers were failing to put their clients' interests first when executing trades.

-The implicit trading costs these risks represent may be just fractions of a percentage point on each trade, but for a fund turning over a $5 billion (3.07 billion pound) portfolio they could represent losses well into the millions.
+The implicit trading costs these risks represent may be just fractions of a percentage point on each trade, but for a fund turning over a $5 billion portfolio they could represent losses well into the millions.
 This is the kind of "slippage cost" Pohjola says it helps save.

 NO CONFLICTS